-Sacramento County has taken significant steps to maximize use of recognized pretrial and postsentence alternatives to incarceration programs and innovative case processing practices in an effort to avoid jail overcrowding.
+Sacramento County has taken significant steps to maximize use of recognized pretrial and post-sentence alternatives to incarceration programs and innovative case processing practices in an effort to avoid jail overcrowding.
 The Sheriff's Office has developed four major alternatives and early release protocols for incarcerated inmates.
 The programs were implemented in response to the impact of the AB 109 Realignment legislation on the county's jail system.
 The four alternative programs include (1) Jail Cite and Release Protocol, (2) Pretrial Own Recognizance (OR) Release Program, (3) Sheriff's Work Release Program, and (4) Sheriff's Home Detention and Electronic Monitoring Program.

 The expanded use of citation release allows qualified defendants to remain in the community while their arrest incident is adjudicated through Superior Court.
 Use of the Main Jail's cite and release policies eliminates an unnecessary burden on the Jail.
 The Pretrial OR Release Program is intended to reduce the number of offenders in the jail who are pending trial.
 Through the booking process, misdemeanor offenders are issued citations to appear in court at a later date.
 To qualify for release from jail with a citation, the offender must not have been arrested for: no-bail misdemeanor warrants; domestic-violence related charges; or protective court order violation charges that require an appearance before a judge or magistrate for release if bail is not posted.

 Offenders arrested on misdemeanor charges involving alcohol or substance use are released from custody with a citation as soon as they are able to care for themselves.
-If they need further medical or mental health facility upon their release.
+If they need further medical or mental health assistance, they are transported by Sheriff's staff to a medical or mental health facility upon their release.